Fologram/twinbuild.docs/model-placement/index.md

 ### Distributed Markers

 _Implementation:_ Distribute markers within the workspace such that they are frequently visible while working with the HoloLens.
-Avoid placing markers directly above one another.
 Maintain approximately 4000mm spacing between markers (white dots in above diagram).
 After placement, digitize the positions of the markers using LIDAR scans or alternative methods.

 _Precision:_ Highest (within contained boundary as indicated by green area in above diagram)